Nick19912/NodeTest/frontend/README.md

 * Server renders the SPA to support non-JS clients
 * DONE - Saves user inputed data to the server as they switch between form fields
 * DONE - Saves completed form data on user submission
-* On page reload, populates the form fields with the values previous saved
+* DONE - On page reload, populates the form fields with the values previous saved
 * DONE - Is stateless, to support auto-scaling
 * DONE - CORS error in console
-* Create unit tests
-* Upload images
+* TBC - Test Upload images
-* Return Body to frontend (CORS seems to be blocking it)
+* DONE - reate unit tests

 User data should be saved into a store or database that could in the future be accessed by any number of running servers.